delegator/footsmoke/README.md

     _(Defaults to `2`)_
   - `FOOTSMOKE_TIMEOUT`: the amount of time in ms to wait per test before failing. _(Defaults to `30000`, or 30 seconds)_

+## Testing

+Nothing yet.
+Use at your own risk!